1.. zephyr:board:: raytac_mdbt53v_db_40

 66- 1 Mini USB connector for power supply

-67- SWD connector for FW programing
+67- SWD connector for FW programming

-68- J-Link interface for FW programing
+68- J-Link interface for FW programming

 69